The Imperatives

 I will begin this chapter by sharing two verses.
 The first is from John 10:10, which tells us, “The thief comes only to steal, kill, and destroy.
 I have come so that they may have life and have it to the full.”
 The second verse I want to focus on is from Ephesians 6:12, where Paul says, "the struggle for believers is not against other people but against spiritual forces of evil such as rulers, authorities, and posers of this dark world.”
 I have chosen these verses as key points because they clearly provide essential information about what to expect and what to watch out for.

-First of all, these words are challenging but essential to understand if I want to grasp this planet and the war being fought for our hearts and minds.
-What Jesus and Paul make very clear is that we have an enemy lurking to cause pain and trauma to our flesh and hearts, as well as those we love.
-They will deceive us about everything and create confusion for humanity.
-It's easy to see what we are up against by looking at the current state of the world.
-We face a significant problem from my perspective, and it doesn’t seem to be improving anytime soon because, first of all, I don’t think people genuinely believe what they are reading, if they read their Bible at all, and therefore are simply blind to the ongoing battle on this planet.
-They don't get it, period.
+First of all, these words are challenging but essential to understand if we want to grasp our existence on this planet and the spiritual battle for our hearts and minds.
+What Jesus and Paul emphasize is that we have a lurking enemy causing pain and trauma to our flesh and hearts, as well as those we love.
+They will deceive us about everything and create confusion among humanity.
+It's clear to see what we are up against by looking at the current state of the world.
+From my perspective, we face a major problem, and it doesn’t seem to be improving anytime soon because, first, I don’t think people truly believe what they read, if they read their Bible at all, and thus are blind to the ongoing spiritual battle happening on this planet.
+And this is a significant problem for humanity.
+I don’t think most people really understand it.

 Now, I'd like to discuss this for a few minutes.
 Where did these characters originate, and why are they such a problem?
 We know from the Bible and archaeology that there are many created beings, and we also understand that they have free will; otherwise, this entire creation wouldn't work.
 Additionally, we know that some disobedient angels descended to our planet and have caused problems ever since.
 One thing is certain: we knew they were very jealous of us from the very beginning, due to the revelation that we would one day be their judges.
 It's in 1 Corinthians 6:3, where Paul tells us we are to judge angels.
 They don't like us, and they will destroy as many of us as they can while they have the upper hand.